josefpolasek/profile/README.md

 # Profile page #

 First version of my profile page.
 This is a second homework for the subject Open Source Software Practice at SKKU.
+You can view the page here: #toDoAdd `<link>`
+My page was highly inspired by the teacher's page: https://www.jaeminjo.com/

 ## Requirements: ##
 ### Basic ###